MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

-This is a **hypothetical** case study vision that feels enterprise-plausible without collapsing Time Molecules into ordinary process optimization.
+This <i>**hypothetical**</i> case study illustrates how Time Molecules could be applied in a modern AI-assisted enterprise without reducing the idea to ordinary single-process optimization.

 The seed of Time Molecules begins with a customer from about 20 years ago who told me that they can optimize sections of their business, but not as a whole.
 This might seem "duh" today, but it wasn't all those years ago in the BI world.
 It's been the "mission statement" I had been pursuing since then.